AVEVA/CONNECT-data-services-developer-docs/content/communities/create-a-community.md

     1. Select **Next**.

 1. On the `Community Members` page, add community members, which are users within your tenant that have read access to the community and its data.

-By default, community administrators do not have community member access rights, so adding community administrators as community members is recommended.
+    **Note:** By default, community administrators do not have community member access rights, so adding community administrators as community members is recommended.

     1. Add or remove users as community members.